nslay/ircbnx/ReadMe.txt

 ccmake /path/to/source/directory

-In both cases, "configure" and then specify whether you want to enable PCRE (recommended), the location of the libevent headers and libraries, and the location of the PCRE headers and libraries.
+In both cases, "configure" and then specify the location of the libevent headers andl ibraries.
 Next "generate" to generate the build system.

 Visual Studio:
 - Open the solution in the build directory you created and proceed.